Vyral/sandy-eagon-blog/_drafts/building-your-faith-in-your-everyday-life.md

   death, divorce, and losing a job.
 enclosure:
 pullquote: >-
-  The words in the Bible are supposed to help us understand what’s happening in our lives at the current moment.
+  The  Bible helps us understand what’s happening in our lives at the current moment.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true